TFEL provides a python module called mfront

 classThe DSLFactory

-factory allow the creation of an object
+factory allows the creation of an object

 derived for the AbstractDSL